 There are a number of services, organisations and people in Gateshead that can provide you with independent information and advice:

 - Information, advice and support about Special Educational Needs and Disabilities

 - Special Educational Needs and Disability Information and Advice Service (SENDIAS)

 This service directory highlights local, regional and national services and organisations, some of which are autism-specific:

 Gateshead's Autism Information Hub

-Gateshead's Autism Information Hub, based at Gateshead's Central Library on Prince Consort Road offers resources about autism and a monthly face to face information and signposting service to people with autism and their families/carers.
-You will find a wide variety of helpful books available to borrow covering a range of topics such as diagnosis, sensory differences, anxiety, sleep and social skills.
+Gateshead's Autism Information Hub, based at The Elgin Children's Centre offers resources about autism and a monthly face to face information and signposting service to people with autism and their families/carers.
+You will find a wide variety of helpful resources available covering a range of topics such as diagnosis, sensory differences, anxiety, sleep and social skills.
 The face-to-face signposting/information sessions provide an opportunity to speak to a professionally trained autism specialist and talk through any queries.
 A parent is also available to speak to and new parents are very welcome to come along for a cuppa and a chat.

 A parent of a child with autism has written a helpful guide for parents wishing to claim Disability Living Allowance (DLA) for their autistic child.
 If you would like a copy of the guide, you can come along to the next Monday session, or alternatively:

-Directions to the Central Library and opening times can be found by visiting the Gateshead Central Library
+Directions to the Elgin Children's Centre and opening times can be found by visiting:

 More information: Autism Information Hub